jaimemartinagui/gvit/README.md

 pip install -r requirements.txt
 ```

-With **`git-venv`**, all of that disappears.
+With **`gvit`**, all of that disappears.
 When you clone, you'll already have a ready-to-use virtual environment configured with the repo dependencies.

 ```bash
 gitvenv clone https://github.com/someone/project.git